I encountered a treasure trove of old Bruel & Kjaer gear at a military surplus store, and bought everything (with affordable prices):

 Bruel & Kjaer 2804 microphone power supply

 The following is my reverse-engineered schematic of Bruel & Kjaer 2804 microphone power supply.
 If no spice model is available for a component, the original name is given in blue and the replacement in black text.
 The condenser microphone polarization voltage was set to 200 V DC by a jumper on the circuit board.
 I did not explicitly include individual resistors and the potentiometer for the unused 28 V DC polarization voltage.
 LTspice source file: 2804.
-2804 circuit board vertically flipped bottom, circuit board top, and slightly simplified schematic:
+2804 circuit board vertically flipped bottom, circuit board top, and two versions of a slightly simplified schematic (the latter one has been reorganized to be in a more standard way by Paavo Niemitalo):

 This is my understanding of the circuit functions: Primary side and transformer: